noory003/UMN-MATH-TDA/README.md

 # UMN-MATH-TDA
-This is a repository to host a project to throw TDA at voter demographic and geographic information.
+This is a repository to host a project to use TDA on demographic and geographic information.